 Nowadays you might find a few new toppings or flavorings, from South East Asia’s favorite essence, pandan, to chopped-up cilantro, sugary sweetcorn bits, or the nutty taro root housed in the gooey center of the snack.

 by James Scrivener at The Travel Scribes

-One of the best Thai street foods is khao kha moo, a delicious Thai-style pork leg dish served over rice.
-It’s famous around Thailand for its rich flavour, simmered with meat broth, soy sauce, sugar and spices.
+One of the best Thai street foods is Khao Kha Moo, a delicious Thai-style pork leg dish served over rice.
+It’s famous around Thailand for its rich flavor, simmered with meat broth, soy sauce, sugar, and spices.

 by Rose Munday from Where Goes Rose

 7. Khao Pad (Fried Rice)

 A global favorite, Thai fried rice packs a little more of a punch than the Chinese variety.

 Jasmine rice gives Khao Pad its fantastic aroma and it is mixed with the main flavors of Thai cuisine such as soy and fish sauce, salt and sugar, and of course, a range of fresh seasonal and local vegetables.